Paging in a GridView Web Server Control

 A number To move to a specific page.

 The GridView control raises two events when it moves to a new page of data.
-Theevent occurs before the GridView control performs the paging operation.
-The event occurs after the new page of data has been returned to the GridView control.
+The PageIndexChanging event occurs before the GridView control performs the paging operation.
+The PageIndexChanged event occurs after the new page of data has been returned to the GridView control.

 You can use the PageIndexChanging event to cancel the paging operation, if needed, or to perform a task before the GridView control requests a new page of data.
 You can use the PageIndexChanged event to perform a task after the user moves to a different page of data.